-Nine Advice and Legal Aid Centres (ALAC) are operational in the main refugee-hosting areas of four provinces and provide free legal support to persons of concern (PoCs): four in Khyber Pakhtunkhwa (KP), one in Sindh and three in Punjab and Islamabad Capital Territory (ICT) through partnership agreements with SHARP and one in Balochistan run by SEHER.
+Nine Advice and Legal Aid Centres (ALAC) are operational in the main refugee-hosting areas of four provinces and provide free legal support to persons of concern (PoCs).
+Eight of these centres are run by a partner SHARP in Khyber Pakhtunkhwa (KP), Sindh, Punjab and Islamabad Capital Territory (ICT) while one run by SEHER in Balochistan through partnership agreements.

-In January 2019, UNHCR and its partners provided legal assistance to a total of 1,966 persons of concern.
-During the month, UNHCR and its partners intervened at police stations for 64 arrested/detained PoCs and secured release of all.
+In May 2019, UNHCR and its partners provided legal assistance to a total of 2,405 persons of concern.
+During the month, UNHCR and its partners intervened at police stations for 135 arrested/detained PoCs and secured release of all.
 In majority of the cases, UNHCR and its partners managed to obtain the release of the arrested PoCs before the official lodging of charges against them by law enforcement agencies which resulted in their release from detention within 24 hours.
-Additionally, ALAC partners provided court representations to 14 PoCs charged under the Foreigners Act and other preventive laws subsequently resulting in their release by the orders of the courts.
+Additionally, ALAC partners provided court representations to 43 PoCs charged under the Foreigners Act and other preventive laws subsequently resulting in their release by the orders of the courts.